Thrikkakara Assembly constituency

 Thrikkakara State assembly constituency is one of the 140 state legislative assembly constituencies in Kerala in southern India.
 It is also one of the seven state legislative assembly constituencies included in Ernakulam Lok Sabha constituency.
-After the 2022 by-election, Uma Thomas of INC became the MLA.
+Since the 2026 Kerala Legislative Assembly election, Uma Thomas of INC is the MLA.

 Local self-governed segments

 Thrikkakara Assembly constituency is composed of the following 22 wards of the Kochi Municipal Corporation (Edappally zone and Vyttila zone), and one municipality in Kanayannur Taluk: